-- Photographs are taken of every quadrat (or at 5m, 25m and 45m if film is limited) along each transect.
-Use a quadrat free of strings and place the photo quadrat labeller beside the quadrat and tape measure with the correct code on it. - Take the photograph from an angle as vertical as possible, which includes the entire quadrat frame, quadrat label and tape measure.
+- Photographs are taken of every quadrat along each transect.
+Use a quadrat free of strings and place the photo quadrat labeller beside the quadrat and the tape measure, with the correct site code displayed. - Take the photograph from an angle as vertical as possible, which includes the entire quadrat frame, quadrat labeller and tape measure.
 Avoid having any shadows or patches of reflection off any water in the field of view.
 Check the photo taken box on datasheet for quadrat.